xyys81255/Iceriver-OC/README.md

 The table from the December 4th update has been modified.
 Firmware for 250G, 260G, and 270G has been added.<br>

 In the firmware, "L" indicates lower power consumption.
 On the same machine, 280G consumes more power than 280G_L, mainly due to significant differences in machine quality.
 When purchasing firmware, please prioritize testing versions with "L." If the hashrate is not up to standard, then test versions without "L."<br>

-There is a risk of overheating and burning the MOS tube for 300-360G firmware.
-It can be purchased, but I do not take responsibility for its safety.
-Due to significant variations in this batch of Ice River machines, it cannot be guaranteed that everyone can use them safely.
-Make sure you use heat dissipation copper sheets, 3D printed parts, and a high-speed fan (3000 RPM or above).
-Remove the shields from the power and network interfaces.<br>

 Once again, it is emphasized that there is no refund for ineffective paid firmware.<br>
 -------------------------------------------Update 12.4--------------------------------------------------------<br>